1aim/from-request/README.md

 Please refer to the [changelog](CHANGELOG.md) to see what changed in the last releases.

+## Rust Version Policy

+Hyperdrive supports the latest stable Rust release, as well as the 2 stable releases before that.
+As long as these 3 Rust versions are still supported, bumping the minimum supported Rust version (MSRV) is not considered a breaking change.

 ## Example

 This example shows how to use Hyperdrive to define routes for a simple